yahoo/object_relation_transformer/README.md

 For more options, see `opts.py`.

-The above training script should achieve a CIDEr-D score of about 1.15 [KAB VERIFY THIS NUMBER].
+The above training script should achieve a CIDEr-D score of about 1.15.

 ### Self-critical RL training